WILD YAK EXPEDITIONS' TREKKING PHILOSOPHY

 It requires the following skills from each participant:

-- A good stamina, to be able to walk during several hours at a sustained walking pace in a high altitude environment during several subsequent days
+- Good stamina, to be able to walk during several hours at a sustained walking pace in a high altitude environment during several subsequent days

 - You are familiar with assessing obstacles and hazards along the trail, walk confident (depending on the trail conditions, you may need some help in certain sections, especially while crossing the passes)

-- You are able to carry a small personal backpack (about 35 litres)
+- You are able to carry a small personal backpack (about 35 liters)